nourahamads/Capstone-Project-/README.md

    ####  the Goals :

     - How many transcript fro each type of transcript ?
-    - How many Femals and male and the averge of them ?
+    - How many Femals and male  ?
     - How  the income and the average according the gender ?
     - The age and try to cluster the age to know  more about costomer ?
-    - Analysis and write the results ?
     - Timeline for the users and  time to be the users  in Starbucks App ?
     - try to detect the best promotion according the customer Data .